skyficode/avva/README.md

 ## Specifications

 The implementation is based on a PDF document provided by AVCOM that documents what they call `CSW Protocol`.
 The protocol specs are included in `./etc` for reference here.
 Their C/C++ example of CSW is also in the same directly.

+The parsing code in `avva` references "TABLE X", those refer to the tables in "CSW Protocol Specification" PDF in `./etc`.

+Much of the parsing code is based on another JavaScript library, [keichi/binary-parser](https://github.com/keichi/binary-parser#binary-parser).
+Basically it assigns names and data types (endians) based on a stream of data, with some helpers to deal "nesting" for repeative structures and "parsing choices" based on previously obtained tokens.
+More basic, it uses "method chaining" to parse serialized data into an object.
+Thus, knowledge of `binary-parser`'s API is critical to understanding the code in this project.

 ## Using this source code